 An even easier way to clear the air is to rethink your cleaning routine.
 Harsh cleaners can linger in the air, leading to respiratory issues.
 Try cleaning with natural substances like white vinegar, citrus and baking soda.

 Invest In an Energy-Recovery Ventilator

-If the air in your home office tends to be stuffy, the Wood Air Conditioning team recommends investing in an energy-recovery ventilator.
+If the air in your home office tends to be stuffy, the Wood Air Conditioning & Plumbing team recommends investing in an energy-recovery ventilator.
 A model like the Preferred Energy-Recovery Ventilator continually flushes stale air out while bringing in fresh, clean air.
 The device even recycles some of the thermal energy it captures, making it remarkably energy efficient.

 Monitor Moisture Levels

 Texas is known for its high humidity, so you’ll want to keep airborne moisture levels in check indoors.
 After all, excess moisture can lead to mold, dust mites and other IAQ issues.